havenwood/encrypt/README.md

 A simple Ruby gem for encrypting and decrypting strings with AES.

-Encrypt uses Ruby 2.0's experimental refinements to make the #encrypt and #decrypt methods available on String *only* for the file in which Encrypt is required.
+Encrypt uses Ruby 2.0's experimental refinements to extend String locally to add the #encrypt and #decrypt methods.
+Activate the refinement with using: `using Encrypt`.

 ## Usage